You are here

 Prepares correspondence and spreadsheets;

-Schedules and arranges meetings, employment examinations and interviews; prepares examinations and job advertisements; assists in presentation at job fairs and other outreach activities;
+Schedules and arranges meetings, recruitment candidate assessments and interviews; prepares recruitment job posting; assists in presentation at job fairs and other outreach activities using inclusive practices and mitigating barriers to accessibility of these activities;

 Receives requests for public records from employees or members of the public; provides or verifies public information requested;